 Quite often, it can be hard to pin down exactly what makes a language more accessible to beginners than others.
 A good place to start, however, would be results.
 How quickly can you start seeing the effects of the coding you’ve done?
 Languages such as HTML and CSS are useful in this respect, as you can quickly check the visual result of your coding.

-So, bearing those things in mind, we’ve picked out 5 of the simplest programming languages to pick up right now:
+So, bearing those things in mind, we’ve picked out five of the simplest programming languages to pick up right now:

 4. Our 2022 list of the easiest programming languages